 You can also add words that describe how you want to feel on your adventures.
 Words like “brave,” “excited,” or “relaxed” can motivate you.
 Don’t forget to include pictures of travel gear you might need.

-Your vision board can show different types of trips too.
+Your vision board can show different types of trips, too.
 Maybe you want to go on a cruise or take a road trip.
-Adding these images helps you see all the fun possibilities.
+Adding these images helps you see all the fun possibilities for the coming year.

 Planning for Excursions and Travel

 Use your vision board to plan trips step by step.
-Put up a calendar and mark possible travel dates.
+Put up a calendar and mark possible travel dates for the year ahead.
 Add pictures of travel websites or apps you can use to book your trips.

 Include images of passports, luggage, and other travel items you’ll need.
 This reminds you to get ready for your adventures.
 You can also add pictures of travel buddies or group tours if you want company on your trips.